fishrscale/EVIAN/README.md

 Rscript ./path/to/EVIAN_shiny.R
 ```

 * Each tab on the left corresponds to one of the available tool: select the one that you want to use.

-@@@To complete with a screenshot modified

 * Follow the required instructions, select the files and conditions you want to use for the analysis.

-@@@To complete with a screenshot modified

 * Once you finished completing the conditions you wanted to use, click on the "Generate report" or "Launch analysis" button at the bottom of the page.

-@@@To complete with a screenshot modified

 * A command-line will be generated and launched: the progress can be followed on the terminal window.

 ## Regions dataset description